-Remember, all you need to do, is copy the image to your SD card, boot the Pi,
+Remember, all you need to do, is download the zipped version of the image

-wait 30-40 secs and then login to the admin portal in order to set up your Pi.
+Pi, wait 30-40 secs and then login to the admin portal in order to finish

 Default Username: pi-star